 Sufficient dry wood should be on hand to enable a hot fire to be burning before combs of honey are placed on the fire.
 This is not necessary when there is little honey present as the combs and wax on hive components will usually generate enough heat to burn the honey.

 Killing the diseased honey bee colonies

-The APVMA permit stipulates that unleaded petrol should be applied at a rate of 125 to 250mL petrol per hive.
-All hive exits should be closed when the bees have stopped flying.
-Flight usually stops around sunset, but sometimes much earlier at cold temperatures.
+Infected hives are destroyed by closing all hive exits when the bees have stopped flying.
+Flight usually stops around sunset, but sometimes much earlier in cold temperatures.

 Salvage of hive components

 Store hive components worth sterilising for later reuse so that robber bees cannot gain access to traces of honey.
 Boxes should be stacked on a bottom board and covered with a hive lid and then fastened using an Emlock or similar fastener.